Important Update: Corporate Transparency Act Temporarily Blocked

 A healthcare power of attorney focuses on all of the principal’s medical affairs.
 The person who is named as the agent of a healthcare POA is responsible for making sure the principal’s wishes for their medical care are adhered to should they become unable to articulate those wishes themselves.
 Spouses often name each other as their healthcare POA.
 A single parent will often name one of their adult children.
 No matter who is named, the principal must have the ultimate trust in that agent in knowing they will honor their medical wishes even if they may not agree with them, for example, whether or not the principal should be placed on life support should they become so ill that decision has to be made.

-What an Elder Law Lawyer Can Do
+How Our Elder Law Lawyer Can Help You

 A lawyer who is experienced in elder law focuses on older adults and their close family members.
 We can help you with specific needs, such as veterans’ benefits, elder abuse issues, disability planning, estate planning, Medicaid, Medicare, long-term planning, paying for elderly care, establishing power of attorney, and other key documents.
 We can answer questions related to these tasks, and more.